Revisiting the Matter Creation Process: Observational Constraints on Gravitationally Induced Dark Energy and the Hubble Tension: Phenomenology of the particle creation process with different particle production rates

 \section{Phenomenology of the particle creation process with different particle production rates}

-A natural phenomenological assumption is to relate the particle creation process to the expansion rate of the Universe~\cite{Cardenas:2020grl,Elizalde:2024rvg}.
-In this section, we investigate different scenarios of gravitationally induced particle production, each characterised by a specific parametrisation of the particle creation rate $\Gamma$.
-To consider only slight deviations from $\Lambda$CDM, we assume that the particle-creation process operates exclusively in the late Universe ($z \leq 3$), while for higher redshifts the standard $\Lambda$CDM behaviour is recovered.
-Our goal is to assess whether such particle creation (PC) models can successfully account for the observed late-time cosmic acceleration and to examine their implications for the Hubble tension.
+In this section, we investigate different scenarios of gravitationally induced particle production, each characterised by a specific parametrisation of the particle-creation rate $\Gamma$.
+Motivated by theoretical studies in quantum field theory in curved spacetime~\cite{Parker:1968mv,Parker:1969au,Zeldovich:1971mw}, a natural assumption is to relate $\Gamma$ to the Hubble function~\cite{Cardenas:2020grl,Elizalde:2024rvg}, reflecting the role of the expanding background as the source of particle production.

-To ensure consistency with late-time cosmic evolution, we interpret the particle creation process as an evolving dark energy component and require that its present-day energy density, $\rho_{E0}$, reproduces the vacuum energy density $\rho_{\Lambda}$ in a flat $\Lambda$CDM model.
-This leads to a generalized Hubble parameter of the form $H(z) = H_0 E(z)$, where the dimensionless Hubble function is given by
+Since $\Lambda$CDM provides an excellent description of current observations, especially at high redshift, any viable extension should recover its behaviour in this regime.
+Therefore, we follow a restrictive approach by considering minimal and slight deviations from $\Lambda$CDM at late times, driven by particle creation: we assume that the particle-creation process operates exclusively in the late Universe ($0 < z < 3$), while at higher redshifts we impose that the standard $\Lambda$CDM behaviour is recovered.
+Our aim is to investigate the impact of these deviations from $\Lambda$CDM while preserving the successful $\Lambda$CDM description of early cosmology, still providing the observed late-time acceleration, and potentially alleviating the Hubble tension.